Federal Crimes

 If you are facing criminal charges in Federal court, it is especially important to hire an aggressive, experienced attorney to help guide you through the process, to negotiate a possible plea bargain and to look for opportunities to reduce or even dismiss the charges against you.

-Being charged with a Federal crime is very serious: it can affect your future employment, your family life, your finances, and your freedom.
+Being convicted of a crime is a serious matter: it can affect your future employment, your family life, your finances, and your freedom.
+Expunging your record will help you move on, without your record holding you back.

-The court process moves quickly, and the sooner you have a criminal defense lawyer working for you, the more likely you will have a good result.
+The court process is confusing.
+The sooner you have a criminal defense lawyer working for you, the more likely you will have a good result.

 Call us today: (330) 253-0785.